fhiso/sources-and-citations/citation-elements.md

 ### Default datatypes

-{.ednote} The concept of a *default datatype* is new in this draft of the standard.

 A *citation element term* *may* have a **default datatype** defined.
 When a *default datatype* is defined, it is used to provide an *optional* **datatype correction** mechanism for correcting the